kiwikik/aws_protectedb_openshift/Installing OpenShift into an SEA-Notes.md

 ## E. Installing OpenShift

 ### Pre-requirements
-* You have 3 App and 3 Web subnets in your accelerator environment
+* You have 3 App and 3 Web subnets in your PBMM environment
-* You cloned this repository to your EC2 instance
+* You completed all previous steps

+The `artifacts` directory of this repository contains the following:
+ * CloudFormation templates (.yaml)
+ * Parameter Files (.json)
+ * Executable scripts (.sh)

-The `artifacts` directory of this repository provides required CloudFormation templates, Parameter Files and Shell Script that you can use for UPI installation of OpenShift.
-Normally, you should not need to change any of the templates and will only be updating parameters `.json` files specific to your environment.
-The templates need to be run in the specific order outlined here.
-For the full explanation of the parameter please refer to [OpenShift Documentation](https://docs.openshift.com/container-platform/4.7/installing/installing_aws/installing-aws-user-infra.html)
+You should not normally need to change any of the provided CloudFormation templates.
+Your environment parameters will be specified in the corresponding `.json` file.
+These templates need to be run in the specific order outlined here.
+For the full explanation of the parameter values please refer to [OpenShift Documentation](https://docs.openshift.com/container-platform/4.7/installing/installing_aws/installing-aws-user-infra.html)

 ### OpenShift Installation
 1. Login to AWS Management Console using `OpenShiftInstaller` account and connect to the Session Manager of EC2